apisearch-io/apisearch-bundle/README.md

 wrapping a HttpRepository instance configured by given endpoint and api secret.

-This repository is retrievable by using the service named `puntmig_search.repository_search`.
+This repository is retrievable by using the service named `apisearch.repository_search`.
 The name will always follow this pattern, so the last `_search` will be always filled with the key of the configured repository This service is public so can be asked to the container from any controller or command.